-The proposed improvements consist of removing the traffic signal on the mainlanes at Loop 360 and Spicewood Springs Road (E)/Bluffstone Drive and adding an overpass.
-The project also includes removing the signal at Loop 360 and Spicewood Springs Road (W), as well as adding a shared-use path and sidewalk within the project limits to improve bicycle and pedestrian accommodations.
+This project consists of removing the traffic signals from the Loop 360 mainlanes at Lakewood Drive, Spicewood Springs Road (W) and Spicewood Springs Road (E)/Bluffstone Drive.
+Overpasses (where the mainlanes go over the cross street) with non-signalized U-turns in both directions will be constructed at Lakewood Drive and Spicewood Springs Road (E)/Bluffstone Drive.
+The project also includes a shared-use path (SUP) and sidewalks within the project limits to improve bicycle and pedestrian accommodations.